m-x-k/m-x-k.website/_posts/2017-12-20-creating-blog-with-github-pages-and-jekyll.markdown

 To view this blog goto: [https://github.com/USERNAME.github.io](https://github.com/USERNAME.github.io)

-Alternatively you can use GitLab pages which appears to work exactly the same.
+Alternatively you can use GitLab pages which appears to work exactly the same :-)

 ### Plugins